rockettheme/docs/Docs/joomla/templates/chimera/particle_newsletter.md

 ---
-title: Anacron: Newsletter Particle
+title: Chimera: Newsletter Particle
-description: Your Guide to Using Particles in Anacron for Joomla
+description: Your Guide to Using the Newsletter Particle
-breadcrumb: /joomla:Joomla/!templates:Templates/anacron:Anacron
+breadcrumb: /joomla:Joomla/!templates:Templates/chimera:Chimera

 ---